TheCuriousCorporation/SoundSearch/README.md

 # SoundSearch
 Quick Prototype for searching the Soundcloud API.
-Will be combined with Spotify + Echo Nest API for better results.